CinquinAndy/notes-to-strapi-export-article-ai/README.md

 - [ ] Make it usable by anyone, env variables for Strapi URL, user & password & token
 - [ ] Config in the plugin settings for the schema to use
 - [ ] Config in the plugin settings for the fields to use
-- [ ] Part to générate alt / title for images
+- [ ] Part to generate alt / title for images
 - [ ] Part to generate slug for the article
 - [ ] Part to generate tags for the article
 - [ ] Part to generate linked articles